natalieagus/50002/docs/Project/1D Project/1dproject-sample.md

 ```

 {:.note}
-The design of the datapath is entirely up to you: selecting which output to connect directly to control unit FSM, deciding the size of asel/bsel/wdsel mux, etc.
+The design of the datapath is entirely up to you: selecting which output to connect directly to control unit FSM, deciding the size of asel/bsel/wdsel MUX, etc.

 ## Selecting I/O Devices
 This project utilises simple 7 segments, LEDs, and arcade buttons as its interface.
 This is sufficient to score full marks on your project if executed seamlessly.